Abstract

 Entity-Relationship Metadata Sets

-The generic Entity-Relationship Metadata Set is a bridge from modeling tool-specific to ontology metadata set.
+The generic Entity-Relationship Metadata Set is a bridge from the modeling tool-specific to the ontology metadata set.
 First, it replaces tool-specific metamodel names with common names.
-For example, PowerDesigner has Inheritances, Sparx EA has Generalizations, the E/R metadata set uses the term Subtype.
+For example, PowerDesigner has Inheritances, Sparx EA has Generalizations, and the E/R metadata set uses Subtype.

-The E/R Entity Metadata Set add columns for Prefix, Localname, URI, and Resource Name.
-We must configure the base URI for our target ontology, here “https://fib-dm.com/OpenMDS/”, and its abbreviation, the Prefix, “fib-omds”.
+The E/R Entity Metadata Set adds Prefix, Localname, URI, and Resource Name columns.
+We must configure the base URI for our target ontology, here “https://fib-dm.com/OpenMDS/,” and its abbreviation, the Prefix “fib-mods.”
 The Localname is a simple “UnCamel” string function of the logical data model entity name, and the Resource Name concatenates Prefix, a colon, and the Localname.

 Ontology Metadata Sets